wg-lux/lx-anonymizer/README.md

    The device name used to set the correct OCR and NER (Named Entity Recognition) text settings for different devices.
 Defaults to `olympus_cv_1500`.

 - **validation** (`bool`, optional):
-   If set to `True`, the function will perform additional validation by using an external AGL-Validator service to validate the results and return extra output.
+   If set to `True`, the function will perform additional validation by using an external lx-annotate service to validate the results and return extra output.
 Defaults to `False`.

 - **min_confidence** (`float`, optional):
    Minimum confidence level for detecting text regions within the image.
 Regions with a confidence score below this threshold will not be processed.
 Defaults to `0.5`.